 - Charge mobile before leaving

 Read The Art of Happy Moving (the author has moved 10 times in 11 years).
-This upbeat guide covers finding the best place to live, clearing clutter and moving with children or pets.
-Learn how to stage homes for buyers, and organise packing.
+This upbeat guide covers finding the best place to live, home staging and moving with with children or pets.

 If Moving with Pets